voiceittech/VoiceIt2-IosSDK/README.md

 ```
 #### *Objective-C*

-First import *VoiceItAPITwo.h* into your Objective-C file, then initialize a reference to the SDK inside a ViewController passing in a reference to the ViewController as the first argument
+First import *VoiceItAPITwo.h* into your Objective-C file, then initialize a reference to the SDK inside a ViewController, passing in a reference to the ViewController as the first argument.

 ```objc
 #import "ViewController.h"